Abi1176/OnlineRetailDatasetAnalysis/README.md

 **Dataset Overview**

-This dataset contains transaction records of a UK-based online retailer from 2010 to 2011.
+This dataset contains transaction records of a UK-based online retailer from 2010 to 2011.This analyzes the Online Retail Dataset from the UCI Machine Learning Repository to uncover customer purchasing patterns, best-selling products, and segmentation insights using unsupervised learning techniques.

 🔗 **Dataset Source:** [UCI Machine Learning Repository - Online Retail Dataset](https://archive.ics.uci.edu/dataset/352/online+retail)